-Eligibility to apply for this Shelter funding opportunity shall be contingent upon attendance at a HPO orientation.
-HPO shall verify participation of all prospective applicants through the orientation roll call and sign-in sheet.
-HPO will automatically reject any Shelter RFP application if this condition is not met.
+Eligibility to apply for this Homeless Outreach Program funding opportunity shall be contingent upon attendance at the HPO orientation.
+HPO shall verify participation of all prospective Applicants through the orientation sign-in sheet.
+Any Provider that submits a Homeless Outreach Program RFP application, that does not meet this condition will not be considered.

-Prospective applicants shall participate in both of the orientations listed below:
+Prospective Applicants shall participate in the orientation listed below: